tianocore/edk2-pytool-extensions/docs/contributor/developing.md

 ## Testing

-1. Run a Basic Syntax/Lint Check (using flake8) and resolve any issues
+1. Run a Basic Syntax/Lint Check (using black) and resolve any issues

     ``` cmd
-    flake8 .
+    black . --check --verbose --diff --color
     ```

-    INFO: Newer editors are very helpful in resolving source formatting errors (whitespace, indentation, etc).
-In VSCode open the py file and use ++alt+shift+f++ to auto format.
+    Note: black is an autoformatter by default,run `black .` to format all files automatically.

+    Note: If Visual Studio Code is used, and the recommended extensions are installed for the project, then black should autoformat the file on save.

 2. Run a Basic Python docstring Check (using pydocstring) and resolve any issues